samumantha/github-jupyter-4-ds/content/slides.md

 1. Clone: get a copy to my computer
 2. Work on it, make updates, ...
-3. Commit: take snapshots of units of work (one or many)
+3. Add, Commit: take snapshots of units of work (one or many)
 4. Push: submit snapshots to GitHub

 .quote[Pull: Get latest version from GitHub]